SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You must also write the ``required`` modifier before every subclass implementation of a required initializer, to indicate that the initializer requirement applies to further subclasses in the chain.
-You do not write the ``override`` modifier when overriding a required designated initializer:
+You don't write the ``override`` modifier when overriding a required designated initializer:

 .. testcode:: requiredInitializers